Titanium ethoxide: Syntheses

 The purity of titanium ethoxide is commonly assayed by proton NMR spectroscopy.
 Ti(OEt)4 1H NMR (90 MHz, chloroform-d, ppm): 4.36 (quartet, 8H, CH2), 1.27 (triplet, 12H, CH3).

 Structure

 Both Ti(OEt)4 exist mainly as tetramers with an octahedral coordination environment around the metal centers.
 There are two types of titanium centers, depending on the number of terminal vs bridging alkoxide ligands.
 Zr(OEt)4 is structurally similar.
 The virtual symmetry of the M4O16 core structure for the tetramer structures of these compounds is C2h.

 Related compounds

 Titanium methoxide

 Like the ethoxide, titanium methoxide Ti(OMe)4 exists as a tetramer with each of the TiIV metal centers having an octahedral coordination environment.

 Titanium isopropoxide

-With bulky alky groups, Ti(OiPr)4 in contrast exist as a monomer with a tetrahedral environment around the Ti center.
+With bulky alkyl groups, Ti(OiPr)4 in contrast exist as a monomer with a tetrahedral environment around the Ti center.
 This lower degree of coordination to the metal center is attributed to the steric bulk of the iPr groups versus the n-alkyl groups, this serves to prevent bridging interactions between the metal centers.